cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 For opening class be prepared:

-- to introduce yourself to your classmates by saying something about yourself and your interest or experience in Literature and Comedy
+- to introduce yourself to your classmates by saying something about yourself and your interest or experience in literature and comedy
 - to read and discuss the syllabus and semester objectives for this class
 - to reflect on a form of comic art—in whatever medium or venue—that you consider a good example of comedy
 - to discuss a brief video clip.